Bagpiper: Solving Open-Ended Audio Tasks via Rich Captions: Experiments

-Subsequently, on the cycle consistency test (Table \ref{tab:pt_cycle}), we compare \texttt{Bagpiper}-Base against pipelined combinations of different understanding \citep{qwen3omni, af3} and generation models \citep{hung2024tangoflux, liu2024audioldm}.
-Since baseline generation models cannot process the lengthy rich captions, we summarize captions to fit their context windows. \texttt{Bagpiper}-Base significantly outperforms these composite pipelines in both audio and text similarity, confirming that a unified model establishes a far more coherent bidirectional mapping than loosely coupled systems.
+Subsequently, on the \textbf{cycle consistency} test (Table \ref{tab:pt_cycle}), we compare \texttt{Bagpiper}-Base against pipelined combinations of different understanding \citep{qwen3omni, af3} and generation models \citep{hung2024tangoflux, liu2024audioldm}.
+Since baseline generation models cannot process the lengthy rich captions, JEWz, Q3{we summarize captions only for these baselines to fit their context windows; \texttt{Bagpiper}-Base receives the full captions.} \texttt{Bagpiper}-Base significantly outperforms these composite pipelines in both audio and text similarity, confirming that a unified model establishes a far more coherent bidirectional mapping than loosely coupled systems.

 As demonstrated in Table \ref{tab:pt_text}, \texttt{Bagpiper}-Base maintains close performance to its initialization checkpoint (\texttt{Qwen3-8B-Base}) across knowledge, general reasoning, and math benchmarks.
 Preserving this strong textual foundation is not merely for maintenance; it directly powers our open-ended task solving during downstream fine-tuning.
 By retaining the model's inherent logic and world knowledge, \texttt{Bagpiper} can leverage complex text-based reasoning (e.g., Chain-of-Thought) to decompose and solve flexible audio instructions within the text domain and reflect it back to the audio modality.